Combodo/CombodoPayumStripe/README.md

 # Payum gateway : Combodo/StripeV3

-This is an **unofficial** :construction: WIP Payum gateway providing an _SCA compatible_ stripe integration.
+This is an **unofficial** & :construction: early WIP :construction: Payum gateway providing an SCA compatible stripe integration.

 ## Developed by Combodo

-Combodo is the editor of [iTop](https://www.itophub.io/page/about-itop): the [open source](https://github.com/Combodo/itop) ITSM solution.
+Combodo is the editor of [iTop](https://www.itophub.io/page/about-itop) the [open source](https://github.com/Combodo/itop) ITSM solution.

 For the needs of iTop Hub which offer free and [commercial iTop extensions](https://store.itophub.io/en_US/taxons/premium), a stripe integration compatible with the SCA was required.